A Commitment To Excellence

-Charleston Stage, founded by Playwright Julian Wiles in 1978, is South Carolina’s largest professional theatre company.
-At the Historic Dock Street Theatre, which has recently undergone a $19 million renovation, Charleston Stage has presented over 150 productions and played to a collective audience of over one million strong.
-Charleston Stage employs 14 full-time staff members, guest artists, and scores of actors, dancers, singers and musicians and TheatreWings High School Apprentices.
+Charleston Stage, founded by Playwright Julian Wiles in 1978, is South Carolina’s largest professional theatre company in residence at the Historic Dock Street Theatre.
+Charleston Stage, a 501(c)3 non-profit organization, has presented over 150 productions and played to a collective audience of over one million strong.
+Charleston Stage employs 33 full-time staff members, guest artists, and scores of actors, dancers, singers and musicians and TheatreWings High School Apprentices.

 Charleston Stage has premiered more than 30 new plays and musicals.
 Since 1978, Charleston Stage has always had a commitment to new works, especially shows that celebrate the rich culture and history of Charleston and South Carolina.
 Recent world premieres include Gershwin at Folly, which told the story of the genesis of Porgy and Bess and The Seat of Justice, which explored South Carolina's pivotal role in the landmark Brown v Board of Education Supreme Court decision.